danstepanov/Parse-Server-Setup/P00-Setup-Parse-Server/content.md

 1. Enter the same strong password again
 1. Uncheck the box for emails if you prefer
 1. Click "Set Password and Login".
 1. You should see a confirmation screen.
-Click the "Click here to proceed as {your email}"
+Click the "Click here to proceed as {your email address}"
 1. When you see the Heroku Dashboard, you can close that tab and continue on this tutorial.